-Faculty Handbook Committee, FHC (permanent) - assigned to faculty senate and advisory to the Provost/VPAA
+Faculty Handbook Committee, FHC (permanent) - assigned to Faculty Senate and advisory to the Provost/VPAA

 - a.
 Purpose: Maintain the most recent/up-to-date and approved version of the Faculty Handbook and incorporate any future approved changes to the handbook that went through the shared governance process. - b.
 Membership: - 1.
 TF 1: One member of the Faculty Senate Executive Committee - 2.
-AD 1: The Associate Vice President for Faculty - c.
+AD 1: The Senior Associate Vice President for Faculty - c.
 Meetings: As needed to ensure an up-to-date and correct Faculty Handbook; this body will meet at least once every academic year. - d.
-Term: 2 years a.
+Term: 2 years

+Faculty Senate Diversity Committee (permanent) - assigned to the Faculty Senate and advisory to the Chief Diversity Officer and the Senior Associate Vice President for Faculty.

+- a.
 Purpose: This committee functions as a think-tank focused on hiring and retention, leadership and governance, salary equity, and promotion and tenure for faculty of color.
-This committee serves as a social and policy space for faculty to plan events and policy proposals to ensure that Kennesaw State University is an equitable and diverse workplace.
+This committee serves as a social and policy space for faculty to plan events and policy proposals to ensure that Kennesaw State University is an equitable and diverse workplace. - b.

-Faculty Senate Diversity Committee (permanent) - assigned to the Faculty Senate and advisory to the Chief Diversity Officer and the Associate Vice President for Faculty.

-- b.
 Membership: TF: 5.
-Members serve two year terms, and elected by nominations or self-nominations. - c.
+Members serve two year terms and elected by nominations or self-nominations. - c.
 Meetings: determined by Diversity Committee. - d.
 Term: 2 years